Marshall Field III: Thoroughbred racing

 A polo player, Field invested heavily in Thoroughbred racehorses in the United States and in Great Britain.
 Among his successful British horses were three fillies, who won the Irish Oaks, Golden Corn, who won England's Middle Park Stakes and Champagne Stakes in 1921 and the July Cup in 1923.
 In the United States, Nimba was the 1927 American Champion Three-Year-Old Filly, and Tintagel won the 1935 Futurity Stakes and was voted American Champion Two-Year-Old Colt.

-In 1926, one year after his estate was built, Marshall Field partnered with Robert A. Fairbairn, William Woodward, Sr., and Arthur B. Hancock to import Sir Gallahad III from France to stand at stud in the United States.
+In 1926, one year after his estate was built, Marshall Field partnered with Robert A. Fairbairn, William Woodward Sr., and Arthur B. Hancock to import Sir Gallahad III from France to stand at stud in the United States.
 One of their horses, named Assignation, born in 1930, was the great-great grandfather of Secretariat.

 The Marshall Field III Estate is a mansion built in 1925 on Long Island Sound which was designed by architect John Russell Pope.
 It was built on the grounds of a 1400 acre estate, now called Caumsett State Historic Park Preserve, which he purchased in 1921.
 It is a New York State Historic Site.

 Philanthropy

 Field supported a number of charitable institutions and in 1940 created the Field Foundation.
 He personally served as president of the Child Welfare League of America.
-He also donated substantial funds to support the New York Philharmonic symphony orchestra and served as its president.
+He also donated substantial funds to support the New York Philharmonic and served as its president.
+In 1941 Field was the president (or the chairman—sources differ) of the United States Committee for the Care of European Children.

 Death and family

 Field died in 1956 of brain cancer.
 His widow and third wife, Ruth Pruyn Field, who had previously been married to sportsman Ogden Phipps, died on January 25, 1994, at 86.
 They had two daughters, Phyllis Field and Fiona Field.

 By his first wife, Evelyn Marshall (the daughter of Charles Henry Marshall), he had daughters Barbara Field and Bettina Field and son Marshall Field IV.
-By his second wife, of whom he was the second husband, Audrey Evelyn James (April 21, 1902 - February 14, 1968), whom he married on August 18, 1930, and divorced in Reno, Washoe County, Nevada, in 1934, he left no issue.
+By his second wife, of whom he was the second husband, Audrey Evelyn James, whom he married on August 18, 1930, and divorced in Reno, Washoe County, Nevada, in 1934, he left no issue.